 Solving the Multi-Platform Problem

-For the past year, companies have relied on video meeting platforms to conduct business, whether Zoom, Teams, Webex, Blue Jeans or others.
-The results have been striking, with many users finding it normal to conducting business on multiple platforms each day.
+In recent years, companies have relied heavily on video meeting platforms to conduct business, whether Zoom, Teams, Webex, Blue Jeans or others.
+The results have been striking, with many users finding it normal to conduct business on multiple platforms each day.

 If multi-platform collaboration is the norm outside of the office, will in-office technology provide a similar experience in order to maintain user productivity?